top of page

 • Sun protection: hat, sunglasses, sunscreen

-Check Weather and Trail Conditions for hiking
+Check Weather and Trail Conditions for Hiking

 Before heading out, always check the latest weather forecast and trail reports.
 Weather can change quickly in the mountains, and knowing what to expect helps you dress appropriately and avoid dangerous situations.
 I use: